arturo-lr-dev/onlypato-web-ui/README.md

 #### Holded CRM Integration

-The modal integrates with Holded CRM to store user emails.
+The modal integrates with Holded CRM to store user emails and send them to a specific funnel using the Holded Leads API.
 To configure this integration:

 1. Rename `.env.local.example` to `.env.local`
 2. Add your Holded API key to the `.env.local` file
-3. Customize the API endpoint in the `.env.local` file if needed
+3. The funnel ID is already configured (681e2583df0578e5560e3eb0)
+4. The API endpoint is configured to use the Holded CRM API v1 (`https://api.holded.com/api/crm/v1/leads`)

 ## Learn More